sotostzam/perceptron/README.md

 # Perceptron Neural Network

 This is a Python implementation of a single layer Perceptron.
-A perceptron is an artificial neuron, which can solve only linearly separable problems.
+A perceptron is an artificial neuron, which can only solve linearly separable problems.

+* Feed-forward neural network with a single layer
+* Used for supervised learning
+* Represents a binary classifier, type of linear classifier
+* Deals with the training of weights

 ## Prerequistes